Panasonic G7 vs YI M1

 - More modern: Was introduced somewhat (1 year and 4 months) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the G7 emerges as the winner of the contest (9 : 7 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the G7 comes out slightly ahead of the M1 (9 : 8 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic G7 and the YI M1 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera listing whether the two cameras rank among the cream of the crop.